 Taney County offers a Catastrophic Leave-Sharing Program to give Employees a chance to support their colleagues who are facing a major health crisis, whether their own or that of a family member.
 Because Vacation Time or Personal Time is not governed by the FLSA, the program allows Employees to provide assistance in the form of donated Vacation Time or Personal Time.
 This program has been developed to create a caring environment from one Employee to another.
 While the program establishes a mechanism for transfer of time, participation is entirely voluntary.
-There is a limit of a total two (2) days per occurrence per calendar year.
+(Revised 08/09/2021)